 What are the possible Complications of Brain Stroke?

-- Brain strokes can often cause permanent damage to the body, and a host of complications that may include:
+Brain Strokes can often cause permanent damage to the body, and a host of complications that may include:

 - Paralysis is the most common complication that arises from strokes.
-When too little oxygen reaches certain parts of the brain, those brain cells die and the function they controlled is lost.
+When too little oxygen reaches certain parts of the brain, brain cells die and the function the control is lost.
 This often results in paralysis and/or loss of muscle function.
 This can often be severe, resulting in difficulties walking, eating, getting dressed, etc.

 - Memory loss is also common amongst stroke patients.
-The parts of the brain that were oxygen deprived could have controlled memory, and when they got damaged, memory loss occurred.
+The parts of the brain that were oxygen deprived and involved in controlling memory may be damaged, leading to a memory loss

 How is Brain Stroke Treated?

-- Treatment for brain strokes varies depending on if an ischemic stroke or hemorrhagic stroke has occurred.
-Once the type of stroke has been determined, treatment can be administered.
+- The treatment for Brain Stroke varies depending on the nature of the stroke - whether ischemic stroke or hemorrhagic stroke has occurred.
+Once the type of stroke is determined, specific treatments are administered

 - To treat an ischemic stroke:

-- Thrombolytics (clot-breaking or blood thinning drugs) - these drugs are most effective if administered within 4.5 hours
+- Use of thrombolytics (clot-breaking or blood thinning drugs) - these drugs are most effective if administered within 4-5 hours of the stroke

-- Tissue plasminogen activator (TPA) - this is a drug that dissolves blood clots; administered intravenously
+- Tissue plasminogen activator (TPA) - this is a drug that dissolves blood clots; it is administered intravenously

 - Mechanical brain clot removal using a catheter

-- Carotid endarterectomy - surgery that removes fatty plaque deposits from the carotid arteries
+- Carotid endarterectomy - surgery to remove fatty plaque deposits from the carotid arteries

 - To treat an ischemic stroke:

-- Medications to prevent blood clots (Coumadin, Plavix)
+- Medications to prevent blood clot formation (such as Coumadin and Plavix)

 How can Brain Stroke be Prevented?

-- The most effective way of preventing a brain stroke is by controlling your risk factors.
+The most effective method of preventing a Brain Stroke is by controlling the associated risk factors.

 - It is important to take measures to control high blood pressure.
-This involves regular exercise, managing stress, limiting sodium intake, limiting alcohol consumption, and consuming more potassium.
+This involves regular exercise, managing stress, limiting sodium intake, limiting alcohol consumption, and including more potassium in one's diet

-- Lowering your cholesterol is another preventative measure that can be taken against strokes.
-A diet low in saturated and trans fats is important, though your doctor may also prescribe medications to further help you.
+- Lowering cholesterol is another preventative measure that can be taken against strokes.
+A diet low in saturated and trans fats is important, though your doctor may also prescribe medications to further help you

-- It is also important to stop smoking, as it will improve your lung and artery quality.
+- It is also important to stop smoking, as it improves one's lung and artery quality

-- Preventative medications also exist to reduce your risk of brain stroke.
+- Preventative medications also exist to reduce one's risk for a Brain Stroke.
+These include:

-- Anti-platelet drugs help make blood cells less sticky so that they will not clot
+- Anti-platelet drugs to help make the blood cells less sticky so that they will not clot

-- Anticoagulants are blood thinners that help reduce blood clotting
+- Anticoagulants, which are blood thinners that help prevent the blood from clotting

 What is the Prognosis of Brain Stroke?
 (Outcomes/Resolutions)

-- The outlook of a brain stroke depends on the type of stroke that occurred, the extent of brain damage, and how quickly treatment was received.
+The prognosis of individuals with Brain Stroke depends on the type of stroke that occurred, the extent of brain damage, and how quickly treatment was received.

-- Most people receive treatment quickly enough that over the course of months or years, they are able to restore most of the body function and resume their day-to-day activities.
+- Most people receive treatment quickly enough that over the course of months and sometimes years, they are able to restore most of the body function and resume their day-to-day (regular) activities

-- Over half of people who suffer from a stroke are able to improve so much that they can resume their lives at home without other people helping care for them.
+- Over half of those who suffer from a stroke are able to improve so much that they can resume their lives at home without other people helping care for them

-- People who have suffered from an ischemic stroke have a higher chance of surviving than those who have had a hemorrhagic stroke.
+- People who have had ischemic strokes have a higher chance of surviving than those who have had hemorrhagic strokes

 Additional and Relevant Useful Information for Brain Stroke: